NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 Change the `env` variable accordingly to either `INT` or `INTERNAL-DEV`.
 If you wish to test a different product i.e. `PFP-APIGEE` then you must change `product=` and `--tags` respectively.

+### Method 5:
+Run the tests by pushing changes to github in a pull request and running the regression tests job

 ### Getting the token to check the endpoint calls on Postman
 On the root of the project is a file `get_token.py` <br>
 This interactive Python script will assist you in generating a CIS2 authentication token that you can use elsewhere to make API calls (e.g. in Postman)